-Probate in PA & NJ
+Probate in Pennsylvania & New Jersey

-Estate administration in Bucks County, PA is the process of administering a Bucks County estate according to the last will and testament of a Decedent.
-Probating a will in Bucks County, Pennsylvania is generally known as the act of presenting an original will for filing, after a Bucks County resident’s death, to the Bucks County Register of Wills office at the Bucks County Courthouse in Doylestown, PA.
+Estate administration in Bucks County, Pennsylvania is the process of administering a Bucks County estate according to the last will and testament of a Decedent.
+Probating a will in Bucks County, Pennsylvania is generally known as the act of presenting an original will for filing, after a Bucks County resident’s death, to the Bucks County Register of Wills office at the Bucks County Courthouse in Doylestown, Pennsylvania.

 A Petition for Probate must be prepared in accordance with local Bucks County and Pennsylvania court rules.
 The Petition for Probate and the original will are then presented in person to the Bucks County Register of Wills by the proposed executor or personal representative.
 In Bucks County, an executor is also known as a personal representative.